walter-a-jablonowski/parsdown-user-styles/README.md

 #### YAML version

-You may use [Symfony yaml](https://symfony.com/doc/current/components/yaml) as well
+You may use [Symfony yaml](https://symfony.com/doc/current/components/yaml) as well.

+See `demo/demo.php` for a full sample.

 ```php
 $md->setStyles( Yaml::parse( file_get_contents( ... )) );